freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 950.1

 There’s your four columns and the primary key you created at the bottom.
-To know what row a character is for, you need to set a **foreign key** so you can relate rows from this table to rows from your `characters` table.
+To know what row is for a character, you need to set a **foreign key** so you can relate rows from this table to rows from your `characters` table.
 Here's an example that creates a column as a foreign key:

 ```sql
 ALTER TABLE table_name ADD COLUMN column_name DATATYPE REFERENCES referenced_table_name(referenced_column_name);